 Hello and welcome to the online home of New Dalka, your Somali current affairs and culture monthly.
 We hope that you will continue reading and that you will even consider sending in contributions or writing to the Editor with your feedback.
-Below is the editorial from the second issue (August 2017) which will hopefully acquaint you, our readers, to the magazine.
+Below is the editorial from the most recent issue (September 2017).

 And finally, why not subscribe to ND’s mailing list so you do not miss any of our monthly issues?
 Follow the link here and sign up in 5 seconds by providing your email address!

 Anyone with even the faintest knowledge of Somali music will be familiar with its alluring love songs.
 But looks, as the besotted will tell you, can be deceiving.
 Almost without fail, before the song’s end, some interesting quirk turns what was once a promising tale to its tragic end.
 Somali lyricists—composing what are now the “classics” in the latetwentieth century—typically chose their ‘endings’ from a set of possibilities, though by no means exhaustive list.
 Often, the love would be unrequited, recoiling on its initiator.
 In other instances, one of the parties would set off on a long journey, bringing the courting to a interludial hiatus.
 But these tunes had meaning for more than just the lovelorn.
 Musicians, trying to subvert some of the constraints of censorship, used their bittersweet tunes as subtle commentaries on the social, political and moral realities of life in late-twentieth century Somalia.
 “Ah,” this Editor has often heard from others, listening to any song from those halcyon days, “I wonder what political event prompted this ballad?”
 “Yes!” another might interject.
 “I know exactly who that estranged lover was meant to represent!”
 Sometimes, no love was lost between the devotees: it was a diatribe against a certain person or group of people all along.